sketchplugins/plugin-directory/README.md

 - [Align and Resize To Layout](https://github.com/kevinvbre/align-and-resize-to-layout), by Kevin: Align and resize layers to your layout in Sketch
 - [Align Artboards and Symbols](https://github.com/richardgazdik/sketch-align), by Richard Gazdik: Group and align your Sketch symbols and artboards by name.
 - [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
-- [Align To](https://github.com/lucienlee/alignto), by Lucien Lee: Sketch 3 plugin that align layers relative to more options.
 - [Align To Padding](https://github.com/franklymrshankly/Align-to-padding), by Jonathan Tran: Align layers in a group with padding applied
 - [Aligny](https://github.com/stefan0uh/sketch-aligny), by Stefan Mairbaeurl: A alignment enhance plugin for sketch
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.